FAQ

 How far in advance should I book?

-With any wish-list trip it is important to book as far in advance as possible in order to secure your preferred cruise dates and flights.
+We recommend booking at least six months up to one year in advance.
+It’s important to book as far in advance as possible in order to secure your preferred journey dates and flights.

-You might also want to reserve a particular cabin category and it is worth bearing in mind that suites and interconnecting rooms for family or friend groups are always in demand.
+You might also want to reserve a particular cabin category, and it’s worth bearing in mind that suites and interconnecting rooms for family or friends are always in great demand.
+All suites will have the ability to connect with the balcony room next door.

 Do I have to pay for the trip in full when I book?

-How cold does it get?
+How cold does it get in the Arctic and Antarctic?

 Do I need to pre-book excursions?